justinbreese/dse-opscenter-api-examples/README.md

 # job-listener.py
 Within OpsCenter LCM, you submit a job, but you want to see if it is finished or if it failed.
 That is what this code does.
 Bonus: while it waits for the job to complete, it will serenade you!
 * Fill out the `server_ip` and `job_id` variables for what you are listening for

+# create-repo.py
+Create a repo that you want the nodes to download DSE from.
+You can use this to use your DataStax Academy credentials.

+# create-config_profile.py
+Configuration profiles are important so you know how what settings the cluster, DCs, and nodes are configured to.

+# run-job.py
+Jobs are used to configure or install nodes, DCs, or the cluster.
+Be sure to modify the `job-type` and the `job-scope` as needed for the job that you are trying to do.

 # the end
 There you go!
 Some quick and dirty API examples.
 For some more advanced examples, checkout one of my other repos which uses the OpsCenter API to setup a multi-cloud DSE cluster: https://github.com/justinbreese/dse-multi-cloud-demo/setup.py